onlinecity/wp-gatewayapi/readme.txt

 2. If the SMS Sending UI is enabled, this is how you can send a SMS from the backend.

 == Changelog ==

+= 1.1.1 =
+* Bugfix: Enqueuing of front-end scripts and CSS didn't work for guests.

 = 1.1.0 =
 * Editable custom fields for recipients: Settings page now features a custom fields editor for recipient forms with drag and drop re-ordering.